Skip to Content Skip to Footer

 The purposes of the Councils shall be to serve as an interface between the Association’s volunteer leaders and the Board of Directors and to provide operational input to the Association.
 Each Council has the role to enhance the effectiveness of their respective components and the benefits and services of the Association to their respective constituencies.

 Each Council is chaired by a President.
 A President-Elect, Immediate Past President and at-large members make up the councils.
 Designated AMA) staff members serve as ex-officio members of assigned councils.
-An executive committee comprised of the President, President-Elect and Immediate Past President work with AMA SC staff to appoint at-large members to fill open positions.
+An executive committee comprised of the President, President-Elect and Immediate Past President work with AMA Support Center staff to appoint at-large members to fill open positions.
 At-large members are appointed for a term of one year but may serve a maximum of three consecutive one-year appointments; they may serve again in the future but there must be a three-year gap between terms of service.

 The Association has the right to create new or remove councils with a vote of not less than two-thirds of the AMA Board of Directors.